sweattep/modern_quotes/README.md

 >are you focused on the date or the time, or are you focused on learning?

+>embrace who you trust, express what you value, and enjoy playing your role

 >the canoe is leaking, but you patch the paddle

 >everything was focused on delivery, and not really about learning